austinkelmore/README/README.md

 #### How will I know when you’re grumpy?

-- I will likely tell you if something is bothering me, but if it's especially bad I'll likely get very quiet and try to be alone.
+- I'll likely tell you if something is bothering me, but if it's especially bad I'll probably get very quiet and try to be alone.

 #### How can I help you when you’re grumpy?